 We had a great experience at Goofy’s Kitchen.
 We saw Goofy of course, Minnie, Chip and Dale and Pluto.
 Food was awesome.
 Many visits to our table by the characters and posed for pics for as long as we wanted.
 Our two year old grandson loves it.
 We went for breakfast before Disneyland opened and timing was perfect.
 Highly recommend and we will be doing this again in the very near future.
 You do need to make reservations months in advance. – Sandy

-They serve a buffet breakfast with a large variety of food.
+They serve buffet breakfast with a large variety of food.
 I think it sounds like it would be a lot of fun.
+I think next time we go, we might do this one.

 We’ve done the character breakfast at Plaza Inn several times and love it!
 Reviews of the food are always poor, but we’ve never had an issue.
 We always leave full and get to take photos with the characters while eating.
 For us, it’s worth the price! – Camille